SatoriCyber/dac-tools/eksctl_tool/README.md

 `PUBLIC_SUB3_ID`

 We highly recommend providing subnets in three different availability zones.
-If you use an existing VPC, you MUST (!!!) tag subnets allow the EKS to create load balancers correctly, othwerwise load balancers might stuck in  the pending state:
+If you use an existing VPC, you MUST (!!!) tag subnets allow the EKS to create load balancers correctly, otherwise load balancers might stuck in  the pending state:

 Set tag `kubernetes.io/cluster/<name>` to either shared Set tag `kubernetes.io/role/internal-elb` to 1 for private subnets